richardbiely/gaia-ecs/README.md

 });
 ```

-A very important thing to remember is that iterating over components not present in the query is not supported.
+>**NOTE:**<br/>Iterating over components not present in the query is not supported and results in asserts and undefined behavior.
 This is done to prevent various logic errors which might sneak in otherwise.<br/>

 Iteration using the iterator gives you even more expresive power and also opens doors for new kinds of optimizations.
 ```cpp